spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/9-cloud-providers/1-gke-regional-clusters.md

 mysql-b94654bd4-9zpt2   Running   gke-regional-demo-default-pool-fb3e6608-0rcc
 ```

-And finally the zone the node resides in can be verified by:
+And finally, the zone the node resides in can be verified by:

 ```
 $ kubectl get node gke-regional-demo-default-pool-fb3e6608-0rcc -o jsonpath='{.metadata.labels.failure-domain\.beta\.kubernetes\.io/zone}'